(exactly 1 minute and 58 seconds)

 Thomas and I have known each other for a number of years as friends, more than ten years.
 We have several mutual friends which means that we would chat on and off over the years, but we always seemed to be in two different places both physically and emotionally.

-Apparently, he still managed to make it just in time for the ceremony and I was already seated and didn’t see him arrive.
+Apparently, he still managed to make it just in time for the ceremony, and I was already seated and didn’t see him arrive.
 After the ceremony, I was one of the first people to go through the greeting line.
-At the time, I smoked and was standing over by the smoking section when I spotted him in the line to greet about 10 yards away.
-I dropped my cigarette, ran across the lawn and jumped into his arms.
-And immediately got back to my feet, saying, “oops I shouldn’t have done that!” due to a recent surgery he had.
+At the time, I smoked and was standing over by the smoking section, when I spotted him in the line to greet about 10 yards away.
+I dropped my cigarette, ran across the lawn, and jumped into his arms.
+I immediately got back to my feet, saying, “oops I shouldn’t have done that!” due to a recent surgery he had.
 And that was all she wrote.

 I didn’t believe Thomas when he proposed.
 I thought he was joking.
 We share a healthy amount of sarcasm in our relationship and it suits us.
 I had driven him into work the next morning and in the afternoon, on my way to pick him up, I noticed that the local jewelry store was having a huge sale.
-As he got in the car I mentioned that he was in luck, it looks like my engagement ring might be a bargain.
+As he got in the car, I mentioned that he was in luck and said “it looks like my engagement ring might be a bargain.”
 He laughed and said, yeah, let’s pull in.
 Still not believing him I drove past the drive, while he yelled, “Hey!
 I said pull in!” so I turned the corner and pulled into the rear drive.

 The original wedding plan was for June 6th, 2020.
 The Pandemic changed all of our plans entirely.
 Thomas is in the highest risk category with kidney failure and heart disease.
 This left us with no option but to cancel our original date.
 As per usual with us, on a whim the Tuesday before our now wedding date of April 5th, we wondered aloud if we could even get married right now.
 So a couple of phone calls to the county clerks office later and a quick drive up there, they did drive by service and allowed us to pick up the same day.
 I called our Pastor and she was able to marry us in front of our garage on Sunday.